Home / Resume / Construction / Carpenter Resume

 Not specifying rough vs. finish experience

 These are different specializations with different pay rates.
-A foreman hiring for finish work needs to know you can handle precision trim, not just speed-framing.
+A foreman hiring for finish work needs to know you can run precision trim and cabinet making, not just speed-frame.
 Be clear about which type of carpentry dominates your experience.

 2